lesterlimjj/tp/docs/DeveloperGuide.md

 1. Adding a tag with valid parameters

-   1. Prerequisites: The tag being added does not exist in the system.
+   1. Prerequisites: The tag `nonExistentTag1`, `nonExistentTag2` and `nonExistentTag3` do not exist in the system.

-   1. Test case: `addTag nt/family-friendly`<br>
+   1. Test case: `addTag nt/nonExistentTag1`<br>
-      Expected: New tag "family-friendly" is added.
+      Expected: New tag "nonExistentTag1" is added.
 Success message shown.

-   1. Test case: `addTag nt/family-friendly nt/pet-friendly`<br>
+   1. Test case: `addTag nt/nonExistentTag2 nt/nonExistentTag3`<br>
-      Expected: Both tags "family-friendly" and "pet-friendly" are added.
+      Expected: Both tags "nonExistentTag2" and "nonExistentTag3" are added.
 Success message shown.

 1. Adding a tag with invalid parameters

-   1. Test case: `addTag`<br>
-      Expected: Error message shown about missing tag arguments.

-   1. Test case: `addTag nt/`<br>
-      Expected: Error message shown about tag name requirements such as length and character limiations.

    1. Test case: `addTag nt/a`<br>
-      Expected: Error message shown about tag name requirements such as length and character limiations.
+      Expected: Error message shown about tag name requirements such as length and character limitations.

    1. Test case: `addTag nt/this-tag-name-is-way-too-long-to-be-valid`<br>
-      Expected: Error message shown about tag name requirements such as length and character limiations.
+      Expected: Error message shown about tag name requirements such as length and character limitations.

    1. Test case: `addTag nt/invalid!tag`<br>
-      Expected: Error message shown about tag name requirements such as length and character limiations.
+      Expected: Error message shown about tag name requirements such as length and character limitations.

    1. Test case: `addTag nt/existingTag` (where "existingTag" already exists)<br>
       Expected: Error message shown about duplicate tags.